-When you turn 16, you can work in Singapore as an adult without any special restrictions.
+When you turn 16, you can start working as an adult, without any special restrictions, in Singapore.

 18 Years Old

-You can open a Central Depository (CDP) account once you turn 18.
-This enables you to start investing in stocks and bonds on the Singapore Exchange (SGX), Singapore Savings Bonds (SSBs) and other relevant financial instruments.
+You can open a Central Depository (CDP) account and brokerage account once you turn 18.
+This enables you to start investing in securities, including stocks and bonds, on the Singapore Exchange (SGX), as well as in the Singapore Savings Bonds (SSBs) and other relevant financial instruments.

 21 Years Old

-This also means you can get married, without requiring parental approvals, and apply for your first BTO home.
+This also means you can get married, without requiring parental approval.
+With this privilege, comes you ability to apply for your first BTO home.